Other People’s Money

 The Polar Express

-So-so Christmas-themed kids’ CGI fantasy from Robert Zebecks, with Tom Hanks in multiple parts.
+So-so Christmas-themed kids’ CGI fantasy from Robert Zemeckis, with Tom Hanks in multiple parts.

 Seriously, one of the worst films I’ve ever seen, and it’s a DVD I asked for.
 Definitely from the ‘bills to pay’ column of Michael Caine’s career balance sheet – here he’s a blagger tasked with pulling off a heist by mob boss James Fox.
 A really boring, tediously drawn-out and dull heist that makes no plausible sense, with odd, extended on-location stuff in and around Gloucester cathedral.
 Really, really no good at all.